jplane/azdo-llm/README.md

 Summarize Alice's comments on Bob's PR for work item 234.
 ```

-_Note the techniques demonstrated here can be further optimized for specific use cases._
+_Note the techniques demonstrated in this repo are generalized and should be refined for specific use cases._

 ## Requirements